RTEMS/rtems-docs/eng/vc-users.md

 make the message useful.
 Here are some guidelines followed by the RTEMS Project to help improve the quality of our commit messages.

+### Making Commits
+- Please use a real name with a valid email address.
+Please do not use pseudonyms or provide anonymous contributions.
+- You can discuss the change spanning multiple commits in an Issue that can be referenced in the commit message.
+- For a patch series which impacts multiple BSPs, it is common to put each BSP into a separate patch.
+This improves the quality and specificity of the commit messages.
+- If you change the formatting of source code in a repository please make that a separate patch and use "Formatting changes only" on the first line.
+Please indicate the reason or process.
+For example to "Conforming to code standing", "Reverting to upstream format", "Result of automatic formatting".
+- Similarly, if addressing a spelling, grammar, or Doxygen issue, please put that in a commit by itself separate from technical changes.

+### Commit Header

 - When committing a change the first line is a summary.
 Please make it short while hinting at the nature of the change.
+- The start of the commit message must begin with a commit tag that ends with a colon.
+Limit the commit tag length to 40 or fewer characters.
+Use the tag to indicate the general area of the change, which is usually something like "abc/xyz:", where
+  * abc is a root directory in rtems.git or the name of an architecture
+  * xyz is a leaf directory, file, or name of a BSP.
+- Limit the line length of the commit header to 72 or fewer characters.
-You can discuss the change if you wish in a ticket that has a PR number which can be referenced in the commit message.
-After the first line, leave an empty line and add whatever required details you feel are needed.
+- After the first line, leave an empty line and add whatever required details you feel are needed in the Commit Body.

+### Commit Body
 - Patches should be as single purpose as possible.
 This is reflected in the first line summary message.
 If you find yourself writing something like "Fixed X and Y", "Updated A and B", or similar, then evaluate